 The VOA sets the flux of the quantum signal before injection into the quantum channel, through a flux calibration control loop that continuously adjusts the VOA so as to have a stable optical output, monitored at the strong output of the BS.

-\textbf{Feedback systems.} The dual band phase-stabilisation strategy employed in this experiment enabled us to stabilise the quantum channel without affecting the encoding in the wavelength reserved for the quantum signal ($\lambda_1$) or the clock rate of the protocol, which was kept at 500~MHz at all the tested distances.
-Its general design is presented in Fig.~\ref{fig:setup} and its detailed block diagram is given in Fig.~\ref{fig:feedback_blocks}.
+\textbf{Feedback systems.} The dual-band phase-stabilisation strategy employed in this experiment enabled us to stabilise the quantum channel without affecting the encoding in the wavelength reserved for the quantum signal ($\lambda_1$) or the clock rate of the protocol, which was kept at 500~MHz at all the tested distances.
+Its general design is presented in Fig.~\ref{fig:setup} and its detailed block diagram is given in Fig.~2 of the Supplementary Material.

-The top diagram shows the stabilisation method based on the bright reference at $\lambda_2$.
+There, Fig.~2a shows the stabilisation method based on the bright reference at $\lambda_2$.
 It features a closed loop cycle that locks the interference between Alice's and Bob's bright reference beams to a given intensity level.
 This, in turn, locks the phase offset between these signals to a fixed value.
 The bright reference interference is monitored by the SNSPD $D_{2}$.
 Single photons detected by $D_{2}$ are integrated over a period of 5~$\upmu s$.
 The difference between the integrated number of counts and the set value, constitutes the error signal of a PID controller implemented with an FPGA clocked at 200 kHz.
 By tuning the DC offset of a phase modulator (PM) that acts on the light coming from Bob, the FPGA controls the interference between the bright references.
 It is important to notice here that the phase shift applied by the PM affects both the wavelengths $\lambda_2$ and $\lambda_1$.
 The feedback based on $\lambda_2$ fully stabilises the bright reference light while it only partially stabilises the quantum one.